-Foot corns are thick, hardened layers of skin that form on the top, side and even between the toes.
-Corns and calluses are often confused with one another.
+Foot corn is thick, hardened layers of skin that form on the top, side and even between the toes.
+People often confuse corns and calluses with one another.
 Corns are smaller than calluses and have a hard center surrounded by red, inflamed skin.
 They tend to develop on parts of your feet that don’t bear weight, whereas calluses usually develop on the soles of the feet.

 Corns can be painful when pressed.
 They usually form due to repetitive actions, wearing ill-fitting shoes, or not wearing socks.

 Treatment usually involves using a donut pad over the area, and avoiding the source that caused the corn to develop.
 If the corn does not resolve with self treatment, a doctor can trim the excess skin, and provide medication to reduce infection risk.

 Whether you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.